 In April 2017, British artist Danny Mooney visited as artist in residence.
 He created a selection of wonderful landscape watercolours; figure sketches of local characters and life on the farm; and wonderful IPAD paintings.
 See http://www.dannymooney.pictures and www.facebook.com/dannymooneypictures/.

 In 2018, we created our meditation/yoga space overlooking the garden.

 In 2016, two volunteer yoga teachers, Ayesha and Maria, came and offered daily yoga classes to guests and friends from the village.

 In 2012 British artist Zoe Cameron came and painted our first mural.
-When it got a little bit tired, Hannah Hannoot came and painted a replacement, incorporating some of Zoe's original.
+When it got a little bit tired, artist Hannah Hannoot came and painted a replacement, incorporating some of Zoe's original.

 From 2012-2015, we were part of the organising committee for the biannual Luna Dolina festival at a neighbouring village.
-The festival brings together young people from abroad and locally to play music together for a weekend in a festival setting.
+The festival brought together young people from abroad and locally to play music together for a weekend in a festival setting.